NHBSystems/NHB_AD7124/README.md

 with the [NHB AD7124 Analog Sensor FeatherWing](https://www.tindie.com/products/24680/), but there is no reason it couldn't be used with a raw chip in your own design.

-This library has only been tested with SAMD21 so far, but it really should work with any architectures that have a working, Arduino style SPI implementation.
+This library has been tested with SAMD21, ESP32, and Teensy 3.2 so far, but it really should work with any architectures that have a working, Arduino style SPI implementation.

 Most key features of the IC are implemented, though some things are not thoroughly tested.

 ### Implemented and tested
-- Reading differential voltages
+- Reading differential voltages (single or continuous conversion mode)
-- Reading single ended voltages
+- Reading single ended voltages (single or continuous conversion mode)
 - Unipolar/bipolar operation
 - Configuring channels and physical pins
 - Using 'setups' to assign different configurations (reference, gain, filtering)